6th September, 2018

 Permission Required - Data classified under ‘Permission Required’ can be shared only after written consent has been obtained from the user.

 Processing or Process: Any activity that involves the use of personal data.
-It includes obtaining, recording or holding the data, or carrying out any operation or set of operations on the data including organising, amending, retrieving, using, disclosing, erasing or destroying it.
+It includes obtaining, recording, or holding the data, or carrying out any operation or set of operations on the data including organizing, amending, retrieving, using, disclosing, erasing or destroying it.
 Processing also includes transmitting or transferring Personal Data to third parties.
 In brief, it is anything that can be done to personal data from its creation to its destruction, including both creation and destruction.

 Pseudonymisation or Pseudonymised: Replacing information that directly or indirectly identifies an individual with one or more artificial identifiers or pseudonyms so that the person, to whom the data relates, cannot be identified without the use of additional information which is meant to be kept separately and secure.
-This is used extensively when giving data to IRIS Team to develop the system.
+This is used extensively when giving data to the IRIS Team to develop the system.